Energy-Efficient Massive MIMO for Federated Learning: Transmission Designs and Resource Allocations: System Models

 After receiving the global update, each UE uses its local data set to execute $L$ local computing rounds in order to compute its local update.
 The model of this step is used in all the proposed designs.

 \textbf{Local computation}: Let $c_k$ (cycles/sample) be the number of processing cycles for a UE $k$ to process one data sample \cite{tran19INFOCOM}.
 Denote by $D_{k}$ (samples) and $f_k$ (cycles/s) the size of the local data set and the processing frequency of the UE $k$, respectively.
-The computation time at the UE $k$ is then given by \cite{vu20TWC,tran19INFOCOM} \textbf{Energy consumption for local computing at the UEs}: The energy consumed by the UE $k$ to compute its local training update is given as \cite{tran19INFOCOM,vu20TWC}
+The computation time at the UE $k$ is then given by $t_{C,k}(f_k) = \frac{LD_kc_k}{f_k}$ \cite{vu20TWC,tran19INFOCOM}.

-where $\frac{\alpha}{2}$ is the effective capacitance coefficient of the UEs' computing chipset.
+\textbf{Energy consumption for local computing at the UEs}: The energy consumed by the UE $k$ to compute its local training update is given as $E_{C,k}(f_k) = L\frac{\alpha}{2}c_k D_k f_k^2, \forall k$, where $\frac{\alpha}{2}$ is the effective capacitance coefficient of the UEs' computing chipset \cite{tran19INFOCOM,vu20TWC}.

-\subsection{Step (S3)}
+\subsubsection{Step (S3)}

 In this step, the local model updates are transmitted from the UEs to the BS through $K$ sessions.
 Each coherence block of this step involves two phases: channel estimation and uplink payload data transmission.
 Define the indicator $b_{k,j}$ as